FengTaoSMU/HRPredict/README.md

 Consequently, existing methods may significantly underestimate the host ranges of mobilizable plasmids.
 In this work, we propose a novel method named HRPredict, which employs a word vector model to digitally represent the encoded proteins on plasmid genomes.

 ## Citations
-Feng T, Chen X, Wu S, Tang W, Zhou H, Fang Z. "Predicting the bacterial host range of plasmid genomes using the language model-based one-class support vector machine algorithm.
+Feng T, Chen X, Wu S, Tang W, Zhou H, Fang Z. Predicting the bacterial host range of plasmid genomes using the language model-based one-class support vector machine algorithm.
 Microb Genom.
 2025 Feb;11(2).

 ## Requires
 + biopython >= 1.78